Ecosystem-Assessments/nceastl/pubs/manuscript/FoodWeb-CumulativeImpact-SI.md

-\textbf{Supplementary Table 1 | Taxa list.} List of taxa included in the assessment with occurrences and absences from biotic data, and assessment of sensitibity, specificity, accuracy and True Skilled Statitics (TSS) of species distribution modeling.
+\textbf{Supplementary Table 1 | Taxa list.} List of taxa included in the assessment with occurrences and absences from biotic data, and assessment of sensitibity, specificity, accuracy and True Skilled Statistics (TSS) of species distribution modeling.

 \begin{singlespace}
 {\fontsize{9}{11}\selectfont